-When students finish the activities, they have to reflect on the topic with the help of the thinking routine "The traffic light".
-They will write down, according to their knowledge about the topic, what is clear (next to the green light), what is not clear yet (next to the yellow light) and what they don't understand (next to the red light).
-They share it with the class, so that they can help each other.
+When students finish the activities, they have to reflect on the topic.
+They have to write down, according to their knowledge about the topic, what is clear, what is not clear yet and what they don't understand.
+They share it with the class.

-- A ball or an object that can be passed to students. - Photocopy with the exercises (supporting material). • - Photocopy with the game "Battleroad" (Annex 4). - Photocopy with the thinking routine "The traffic light" (Annex 5). • - Projector.
+- A ball or an object that can be passed to students. - Photocopy with the exercises (supporting material). - Photocopy with the game "Battleroad" (Annex 4). - Photocopy with the thinking routine "The traffic light" (Annex 5). - Projector.